github/archive-program/GUIDE.md

 ## Introduction

-This archive, the GitHub Code Vault, was established and preserved by the GitHub Archive Program, whose mission is to preserve open source software for future generations.
+This archive, the GitHub Code Vault, was established by the GitHub Archive Program, whose mission is to preserve open source software for future generations.
 You may be reading this one year from now, or one thousand, but either way, we hope its contents, and perhaps the very concept of open source, are useful to you.

 This is primarily an archive of software.
 Software is a series of commands used to control the actions of a computer.
 A computer is a device which can automatically perform mathematical functions so much faster than a human mind that it has powers far beyond us.
 Our computers are used to help explore the secrets of the universe, to connect all of humanity in an omnipresent web of information, to manipulate signals fast enough to transmit sounds and project detailed moving images onto electrical screens, and to control enormously powerful machinery which far exceeds both the capacity and precision of human labor.

 A computer without software can do none of these things.
 A computer is an extraordinary and marvelous thing, but without software, all its power is useless.
 The purpose of this archive is to pass what we know about software on to you.

-Open source software is not a different kind of software, but a different ethos.
 Software is written as complex but human-readable sequences of commands, the various flavors of which are known as programming languages, because a complete unit of software is often called a program.
 These programs are then converted into the binary language of ones and zeros used by computers.
 This process is known as compiling.

 Because compiled software is very difficult to decipher back into its original program form, also known as its source code, it is possible for people to keep that original form secret and claim ownership over it.
-The open source ethos rejects that kind of secrecy and ownership.
+Open source software is not a different kind of software, but a different ethos.
+The open source ethos rejects secrecy and ownership.
 Open source software programs are made available to any and all who want to use it, at no cost, so they can in turn improve those programs, or use them to build something new and better.

 An open source project is the collective work of a self-organizing community which may number in the thousands.
 The accumulation of all open source software projects archived here is the work of a community of many millions.
 While certain individuals may have special rights within any given project, such as the ability to approve or reject suggested changes to the latest official version of its source code, no one ever owns it.
 Every person has every right to take and use a complete copy of any open source project at any time, at no cost or penalty.
 This is known as forking a project.